Hultan/chessImager/readme.md

 ## Moves renderer

-The moves renderer is responsible for rendering moves, that is, indicating that a piece has moved from a square to a square.
+The moves renderer is responsible for rendering moves, that is, indicating that a piece has moved from one square to another.

 The style of the move can be changed in the [config/default.json](config/default.json) file (or your own version of that file), or by providing a `chessImager.MoveStyle` struct to the `AddMoveEx()` method.